Pashtetium/qazaqsha-tic-tac-toe/README.md

 # Qazaqsha Tic-Tac-Toe

 A 4x4 multiplayer tic-tac-toe game built with vanilla Node.js, WebSockets, and SQLite.
+Built using minimal dependencies and no TypeScript.
+Build step is super simple and fast.

 ## Features